 How can editing services help polish a thesis abstract?

-Proofreading and copyediting are essential steps in polishing a thesis abstract.
-They ensure that the abstract is clear, concise and free of errors, making it more effective in communicating the essence of the research.
-Here is how each process can help:
+Proofreading and copyediting can help polish the abstract and the entire thesis.
+They ensure that the text is clear, concise and free of errors and as a result make it more effective in communicating the essence of the research.
+Here is how each editing service can help:

 Copyediting